skillrepos/ai-aip/labs.md

 **Lab 4 - Agentic RAG (model-driven, native tool-calling)**

 **Purpose: In this lab we build a TRUE agentic RAG agent.
 Using the model's native tool-calling, the LLM itself decides which tools to call, retrieves (and re-retrieves) as needed, grounds office names to real cities, self-checks whether its answer is supported by the documents, and only then answers - or honestly declines.
-You'll watch every decision, tool call, grounding check, and validation in the debug output.**
+You'll see the decisions, tool calls, grounding checks, and validation in the debug output.**

 ---